 We have three major practice sites:

-- Children's Medical Center, our primary clinical partner, is a multi-specialty inpatient and outpatient facility with state-of-the-art resources that sponsors with us a Pediatric Residency Program for more than 85 categorical pediatric residents.
+- Children's Medical Center, our primary clinical partner, is a multispecialty inpatient and outpatient facility with state-of-the-art resources that sponsors with us a Pediatric Residency Program for more than 85 categorical pediatric residents.
 The Children's main campus in Dallas is licensed for 483 beds.
-Children's Medical Center Legacy, a second full-service inpatient and outpatient facility in Plano is licensed for 72 beds.
+Children's Medical Center Plano, a second full-service inpatient and outpatient facility, is licensed for 72 beds.
 Each year, Children's has more than 20,000 admissions, 200,000 outpatient visits, and 90,000 emergency room visits, and conducts nearly 20,000 surgical cases.

 - Texas Scottish Rite Hospital for Children is a specialty hospital that provides inpatient, surgical, and outpatient services for children who require orthopaedic care related to birth defects, rheumatologic disorders, cerebral palsy, neuromuscular disease and developmental disabilities.
 It serves as a partner for residency training and for care by our faculty with expertise in these areas.

 Our Department has a number of unique resources that arise out of our longstanding, integrated, and valued collaboration with Children's Medical Center.
-These include a Children's Clinical Research Program, and extensive continuing Medical Education Programs, such as our weekly Grand Rounds, which are video-conferenced to many area hospitals.
+These include a Children's Clinical Research Program, and extensive Continuing Medical Education Program, such as our weekly Grand Rounds, which are video-conferenced to many area hospitals.

 Many of our faculty are engaged in interdisciplinary educational programs locally, nationally, and internationally, creating opportunities for students, residents, fellows, and other faculty to expand their experience.
 Members of our Department have also established extensive interdisciplinary research programs locally and nationally.